jasonkuhrt/template-typescript-lib/README.md

 #### npm scripts for development lifecycle

-1.  `clean` to remove cache and dist files
+1.  `clean` to remove cache and build files
 1.  `build` that runs `clean` beforehand
 1.  `prepublishOnly` that runs `build` beforehand
 1.  `format` to quickly run `prettier` over whole codebase